SQL Server Upgrades | The Secret To Success Is Planning Aheads

 Fortified Data Is Ready When You Are (and even when you aren’t)

 Fortified can help with any of your SQL Server upgrade needs.
-The Enterprise Data Services that Fortified features include getting you prepared for the end of extended support for SQL Server 2012.
+The Enterprise Data Services that Fortified features include preparing you for the end of extended support for SQL Server 2012.